Devgurusio/terraform-gcp-gke-ecommerce/examples/simple-zonal-cluster/README.md

-# Simple Regional Cluster
+# Simple Zonal Cluster
 The cluster will have the following features:
-* Regional cluster using 3 zones
+* Zonal cluster using 1 zone
 * Latest kubernetes version available
 * Unspecified release channel suscription
 * Node pool with `n1-standard-1` instances